allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     while adhering to the communications section of the code of conduct
     * Provide constructive feedback and propose solutions for issues faced
     * Receive feedback and discuss how it could be used to improve future projects and assignments
-    * Bailey Communicate and think practically/realistically on ways to improve the program based on efficiency and the skills we have learned throughout the course and at Allegheny
+    * Communicate and think practically/realistically on ways to improve the program based on efficiency and the skills we have learned throughout the course and at Allegheny
-    * Kiley Account for situational factors that may come up with remote work when giving feedback and discussing solutions
+    * Account for situational factors that may come up with remote work when giving feedback and discussing solutions
     * Keep postmortems blameless to increase the accountability in a group and to prevent team members from being blamed
     * All decisions coming from the results of a postmortem should be arrived through a democratic process based on a majority support from group members